 Would the View Title on the sheet have the prefix too?
 Yes, but you can change the Title on Sheet property.
 If you don’t fill this field, Revit will use the view name.
 The prefix will not look good on your sheet, but don’t worry.
 You can show only view name on sheet.

-The next step that you can do to manage the Project Browser list is using Project Browser.
+The next step that you can do to is managing Project Browser.
 This is particularly helpful when your project has grown and has many views.
 You can filter and group the views.

-You can access the Project Browser by right clicking on Views then click Browser Organization.
+You can organize Project Browser by right clicking on Views (All) then click Browser Organization.

 In the Browser Organization, you will see two tabs: Views and Sheets.
 The settings for each category are similar.